ben-arnao/StoRM/README.md

 ```init_random```: How many initial iterations to perform random search for.
 This is helpful for getting the search to an average/decent configuration, so that we don't waste too much time descending from a suboptimal starting point.

 ```randomize_axis_factor```: The main exploitative/explorative tradeoff parameter.
 A value closer to 1 means that steps will generally have more mutations.
 A value closer to 0 will mean steps are more likely to only do a single mutation.

+# Other notes/features

+-The tuner keep tracks of which parameters are in use by building a dummy model prior to hashing the configuration.
+While building the model, parameters the model building function actually draws from are flagged as active.
+For example, if we have a parameter to determine number of layers to use, if the number of layers is set to 1, parameters only applicable to layer 2+ wil not be included in the hash.
+This allows us to ensure we never test configurations that are virtually identical.
+Since testing a configuration is expensive, i believe the upfront cost of building a blank model is far less than by chance testing the same configuration twice.